OtiEdwin/otp-bot/README.md

 Open the port 1337

 To check if everything works fine, I did a full test system.
-If your Twilio account is not upgrade, before the test, go to the /test/call.js file and modify the phone number line 122 with your phone numer.
+If your Twilio account is not upgraded, before the test, go to the /test/call.js file and modify the phone number line 122 with your phone numer.

 ```npm test```